trickv/trick.vanstaveren.us_jekyll/wiki/Computers_Sting.md

 to replace on it is some bad ram and a bad hard drive.
 My best uptime was something like 90 days, but the best I have on record is “22:14:06 up 53 days, 21:05, 1 user, load average: 0.00, 0.00, 0.00”.
-Once I get down to Chicago and have some cash to buy it a backup battery, expect huge numbers :)
+Once I get down to Chicago and have some cash to buy it a backup battery and toss in some more ram, I suspect I will never turn it off until the next time I move.
+We'll see :)

 It runs lots of fun software, built on top of Slackware 10.2 w/ Dropline Gnome 2.14: